Skip to main content

 Ratios and proportions show up in nearly every SAT word problem — recipes, maps, mixtures, similar triangles.
 The trick is keeping units lined up.

-Direct vs. inverse proportionality:
+Direct or inverse proportion?

 SAT-specific tip: when two quantities are proportional, the ratio between them stays constant.
 Set up the proportion using the constant, then solve.